 This course describes the hazards of electrical work and basic approaches to working safely.
 You will learn skills to help you recognize, evaluate, and control electrical hazards.
 This information will prepare you for additional safety training such as hands-on exercises and more detailed reviews of regulations for electrical work.

-It's important that you be familiar with OSHA's fall protection standards to help save lives and avoid OSHA citations.
-Take a look at OSHA's top 10 most cited violations for 2011 and you will see that electrical safety is a part of two of the commonly cited violations.
+It's important that you be familiar with OSHA's electrical standards to help save lives and avoid OSHA citations.
+Take a look at OSHA's top 10 most cited violations you'll see that electrical safety is listed twice.
+In fact, over 3600 electrical-related violations were cited by OSHA in 2016.

 Your employer, co-workers, and community will depend on your expertise.
 Start your career off right by learning electrical safe practices and developing good safety habits while working with electricity.
 Safety is a very important part of any job.
 Do it right from the start.